-- beat 1 or 2 eggs together
+- Beat 1 or 2 eggs together.

-- mix egg yolks, 1 tablespoon (tbsp) olive oil, and 2 tbsp of water
+- Mix egg yolks, 1 tablespoon (tbsp) olive oil, and 2 tbsp of water.

-- apply the mixture to the scalp and dry hair
+- Apply the mixture to the scalp and dry hair.

-- leave for 15 minutes
+- Leave it on for 15 minutes.

 To use olive oil:

-- heat the oil to body temperature
+- Heat the oil to body temperature.

-- massage the warm oil into the scalp and hair
+- Massage the warm oil into the scalp and hair.

-- rinse out the olive oil with mild shampoo
+- Wash it out with mild shampoo.

-A nutritious diet that contains healthful fats, protein, and a range of
+A nutritious diet that contains healthy fats, protein, and a range of vitamins

 - walnuts, almonds, and other nuts, which are sources of fatty acids

-- greek yogurt, which is a source of protein
+- Greek yogurt, which is a source of protein

-5. Aloe gel
+Aloe gel or oil

 Applying aloe oil directly to the hair and scalp may help strengthen the hair and thicken it over time.
 Several commercial treatments, including gels and creams, contain aloe as an active ingredient.